lukeswitz/fpv-sdr/README.md

 # Dragon FPV Decoder

 Receive and decode analog **5.8 GHz FPV video** (the FM-modulated analog NTSC link in many drones and FPV cameras; PAL is not supported) with a software-defined radio.
-All decoding runs on your computer in GNU Radio — the SDR just tunes and streams.
-Runs on Linux, macOS, and Windows.

-A video window opens only when a real FPV signal is found — not for every channel.
+All decoding runs on your computer in GNU Radio, the SDR just tunes and streams. **Runs on Linux, macOS, and Windows.**

 ## What you need
-- An SDR that reaches 5.8 GHz and streams ~20 MHz: ANTSDR / USRP (UHD), or HackRF / BladeRF (SoapySDR).
+- An SDR that reaches 5.8 GHz ~20 MHz: [Supported radios](#supported-radios)

 ## Install
 ```bash